imgag/ngs-bits/doc/tools/CnvHunter.md

 	  -out <file>            Output TSV file containing the detected CNVs.

 	Optional parameters:
+	  -in_noref <filelist>   Input TSV files like 'in' but not used as reference (e.g. tumor samples).
+	                         Default value: ''
 	  -out_reg <file>        If set, writes a BED file with region information (baq QC, excluded, good).
 	                         Default value: ''
 	  -n <int>               The number of most similar samples to consider.